KENYON JORDAN, editor/publisher/writer/main photographer.

 Founders Kenyon and Therese Jordan, long-time Colorado Springs residents and

-Westsiders since 1986, continue as the Pioneer's owners, with help from
+Westsiders since 1986, continue as the Pioneer's owners.
+Their older son

-Kenyon majored in English and journalism, worked for numerous news
+Kenyon majored in English and journalism, graduating from San Jose State

-publications and also for Internet-related firms as a tech writer and editor.
-He
+also for Internet-related firms as a tech writer and editor.
+For the Pioneer,

-oversees the online page design and handles the newswriting, editing
+he oversees both the online and print publications and does the newswriting,

 Therese studied modern dance in college, mothered Travers and Rioux (including